Dr Rachel Reed

 - My next online course is crowning...A re-introduction for my new followers, where I blow my own trumpet again (same tune) 🧐😂Thanks for the feedback Charlotte 😊🙏Updated post: https://midwifethinking.com/2015/09/16/in-defence-of-the-amniotic-sac/#reclaimingchildbirth #ritesofpassage #bookstagram #midwifethinking #rachelreed #midwife #midwifery #doula #birthdoula #studentmidwife #childbirtheducation #childbirthThe cervical ‘os’ (opening) tucked at the back of the vagina in early labour and opens forward.
 At some point in labour almost every woman will have an anterior lip because this is the last part of the cervix to be pulled up over the baby’s head.
 Whether this lip is detected depends on whether/when a vaginal examination is done.
 A posterior lip is almost unheard of because this part of the cervix disappears first.
 Or rather it becomes difficult to reach with fingers first.

 - The Anterior Cervical Lip: how to ruin a perfectly good birth

 - Amniotic Fluid Volume: too much, too little, or who knows?

 - Induction: a step by step guide

 - Big Babies: the risk of care provider fear

 Tag Archives: pinnard

-Edited and updated: August 2013 Intermittent auscultation (IA) is considered to be an important aspect of midwifery care for women during a ‘low risk’ labour.
+Updated: January 2018 Intermittent auscultation (IA) is considered to be an important aspect of midwifery care for women during a ‘low risk’ labour.
 The expectation of surveillance of the baby is reflected in guidelines and hospital policies.
-The recommended … Continue reading
+The recommended frequency of … Continue reading